wmertens/react-overflow/README.md

 # react-overflow

 A React component that detects when it's overflowed by its content.
+It can also tell you if you are at the edge of the scroll area.

 ## Installation